spacelift-io/user-documentation/docs/concepts/policy/run-initialization-policy.md

 }
 ```

-Feel free to play with this example in [the Rego playground](https://play.openpolicyagent.org/p/V0sr5abgWI){: rel="nofollow"}.

-OK, but what if someone gets clever and creates a [Docker image](../../integrations/docker.md) that symlinks something very innocent-looking to `terraform`?
-Well, you have two choices - you could replace a blacklist with a whitelist, but a clever attacker can be really clever.
-So the other choice is to make sure that a known good Docker is used to execute the run.
+What if someone, to get around this policy, creates a [Docker image](../../integrations/docker.md) that symlinks something very innocent-looking to `terraform`?
+You have two choices: replace a blocklist with an allowlist, or make sure that a known good Docker is used to execute the run.
 Here's an example:

 ```opa
 package spacelift